mirrorer/afl/testcases/testcases_readme.txt

 headers), the gains are are much more profound.

 Oh, by the way: contributions to both data sets are very welcome.
-For the initial samples, my current "most wanted" list inclues:
+For the initial samples, my current "most wanted" list includes:

   - JBIG,
   - Ogg Vorbis,